Trump receives enough delegate votes to officially be Republicans' nominee

 Trump has been the presumptive nominee for months.
 But it was the vote of RNC delegates in Milwaukee that made it official Monday afternoon.

-Trump hit the necessary threshold with votes from his home state of Florida.
+He hit the necessary threshold with votes from his home state of Florida, announced by his son Eric.

 Inside the convention hall, delegates flanked by “Make America Great Again” signs cheered wildly as state after state voted their support for Trump's second term.